Bjeaurn/presentations/src/2020/whats-new-in-angular9/slides.md

 <aside class="notes">
 1) This is however, not an Ivy talk.
 We'll glance over it and what it brings, but for more in-depth detail I'll refer you to some other excellent talks.

+2) So, most important thing for V9: Ivy is DEFAULT!

-2) 4th renderer, where the name "IV" came from.
+3) 4th renderer, where the name "IV" came from.
 </aside>

 ----

 <p class="fragment fade-in-then-semi-out visible" data-fragment-index="0">Smaller bundles</p>
 <p class="fragment fade-in-then-semi-out visible" data-fragment-index="1">Better re-compilation performance</p>
-<p class="fragment fade-in-then-semi-out visible" data-fragment-index="1">Better debugging</p>
+<p class="fragment fade-in-then-semi-out visible" data-fragment-index="2">Better debugging</p>
-<p class="fragment fade-in-then-semi-out visible" data-fragment-index="2">Faster testing</p>
+<p class="fragment fade-in-then-semi-out visible" data-fragment-index="3">Faster testing</p>
 <span class="fragment" data-fragment-index="3"></span>

 ----